orelger/SEARCH-WORD/README.md

 # SEARCH-WORD

+#REQUIRMENTS:

+Ubuntu

+DEESCRIPTION:

-Looking for a word in all the folders in the path
+Looking for a word in file recursively in the path

+The run command:

+rec.sh <the word that you're looking for>